Cricket (insect): As food

-In the southern part of Asia including Cambodia, Laos, Thailand, and India, crickets commonly are eaten as a snack, prepared by deep frying soaked and cleaned insects.
-In Thailand, there are 20,000 farmers rearing crickets, with an estimated production of 7,500 tons per year and United Nation's FAO has implemented a project in Laos to improve cricket farming and, consequently, food security.
+In the southern part of Asia, including Cambodia, Laos, and Thailand, crickets commonly are eaten as a snack, prepared by deep frying soaked and cleaned insects.
+In Thailand, there are 20,000 farmers rearing crickets, with an estimated production of 7,500 tons per year.
+The United Nations' Food and Agriculture Organization has implemented a project in Laos to improve cricket farming and, consequently, food security.
 The food conversion efficiency of house crickets (Acheta domesticus) is 1.7, some five times higher than that for beef cattle, and if their fecundity is taken into account, 15 to 20 times higher.

 Cricket flour may be used as an additive to consumer foods such as pasta, bread, crackers, and cookies.
-The cricket flour is being used in protein bars, pet foods, livestock feed, nutraceuticals, and other industrial uses.
-The United Nations says the use of insect protein, such as cricket flour, could be critical in feeding the growing population of the planet while being less damaging to the environment.
+Cricket flour is used in protein bars, pet foods, livestock feed, nutraceuticals, and other industrial applications.
+The United Nations says that the use of insect protein, such as cricket flour, could be critical in feeding the growing population of the planet while being less damaging to the environment.

 Crickets are also raised as food for carnivorous zoo animals, laboratory animals, and pets.
 They may be "gut loaded" with additional minerals, such as calcium, to provide a balanced diet for predators such as tree frogs (Hylidae).